entrecode/ec.tailbite/README.md

 ### 4. configure styles

-To make sure you have all styles, add `ec.tailbite` to your tailwind config like this:
+To make sure you have all styles, make sure your tailwind config includes:

 ```js
 module.exports = {